fmillion-mnsu/cis350-m24/G_ASSIGN1.md

     ![Image showing an example port scan](images/asgn1_portscan.png)

     **Take a screenshot** showing the list of open ports.
+The port numbers are listed at the very left of the screen - in the example screenshot, ports 22, 53, 80, and 443 are open on this machine.

+    > A port scan is used only to discover which ports are available and soliciting connections on a server.
+Nmap can do advanced scanning to determine other characteristics of these ports, which we will discuss later.
+    >
+    > In an attack scenario, an attacker might use `nmap` to run port scans on a *range* of IP addresses.
+For example, `nmap 192.168.1.0/24` would scan all IP addresses which fit within that given subnet.
+Large port scans can take a long time, but are useful to an attacker since it can help them *map the network* and potentially identify specific machines or targets of interest.
+As an example, many routers or networking gear will expose certain ports that are specifically used for maintenance of networks; finding these ports open indicates that it is possible that an attacker could gain control of the networking device and use it as a "springboard" to penetrate further into the network.

-1. Power off the target VM by closing its window and choosing to shut down the system.
+2. Power off the target VM by closing its window and choosing to shut down the system.
 (Do not "save state" or "send shutdown signal" as neither of these will actually effect a full shutdown.)
 In UTM, click the red button that indicates you are fine with the VM being shutdown "unsafely".

-1. **Repeat the port scan process two more times** for a total of three port scans.
+3. **Repeat the port scan process two more times** for a total of three port scans.
 (Power on the Target VM and wait for it to display its code words and IP address, then run `nmap` again to do another scan.
 Once again, screenshot or note both the code words and the list of open ports.)
 Power off the target VM each time and then turn it back on.

-1. Once you're done, you can power off the target VM again, and finally you can type
+4. Once you're done, you can power off the target VM again, and finally you can type

         poweroff